Rainworth: Culture and recreation

 Referred to as the childhood home of the orphaned Mrs Holroyd in The Widowing of Mrs Holroyd by D. H. Lawrence.

 Pubs in Rainworth are the Lurcher on Westbrook Drive, Sherwood Inn on Kirklington Road, the Archer on Warsop Lane and the Robin Hood Inn on Southwell Road East (now a Tesco store) near the Co-op.
 There are no public houses in the Mansfield side of Rainworth.

 Across from the Tesco on Kirklington Road is The Venue, a snooker club in the same building that used to house the old village cinema.

 Lindhurst Wind Farm

 Rainworth has a five turbine wind farm called Lindhurst Wind Farm which was built in 2010, the wind farm was controversial at the time of building.

 This wind farm is on Newark and Sherwood Land in the nearby parish of Lindhurst, but is built within 400 m of the Mansfield District Council part of the village who had no direct say in the planning.

-Rainworth Incinerator

-A waste incinerator on the site of the former Rufford Colliery was proposed in 2006 by Veolia Ltd the preferred contractor for Nottinghamshire County Council.
-This was met with hostile views from many local residents, concerned with the environmental impact and the increased traffic around the village.

-Planning permission application was made to Nottinghamshire County Council and to the Environment Agency whose consultation ended in May 2008.

-Opposition was from several local environmental groups led by People Against Incineration (PAIN) who obtained the support of David Bellamy.

-The application was heard by Nottinghamshire County Council and they approved it despite heavy local opposition, but a public enquiry was put in place.
-This inquiry sat in October 2009 only to be adjourned until April 2010 and yet again to September 2010 owing to the possibility there being nationally important nesting sites for nightjars and woodlarks among other disputed matters.